In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Introduction

 \section{Introduction}

-A primary goal in robotics is to develop robots that can operate effectively in human-centric environments \cite{atar2025humanoidshospitalstechnicalstudy}.
-A key aspect of this is the ability to interact with tools designed for human hands, allowing robots to move beyond factory automation and deliver versatile performance in everyday settings.
-Although substantial progress has been made in manipulating rigid objects \cite{qi2025simplecomplexskillscase, wang2024lessonslearningspinpens, HU2025104904, yu2025roboticinhandmanipulationlargerange}, handling articulated tools (i.e., objects with internal kinematics, such as scissors or pliers) remains especially hard.
-Humanoid robots are particularly motivated to solve this challenge \cite{6630792, Liu_2024, luo2025omnigraspgraspingdiverseobjects}, since they aim to use tools, perform household chores, and work in environments built for people \cite{werby2025articulatedobjectestimationwild, 10204320}.
-Advancing in-hand manipulation of articulated tools is thus a critical step toward greater robotic dexterity, broadened real-world capability, and fulfilling the promise of humanoids in human environments \cite{ASFOUR200854}.
+A central goal of robotics is to enable operation in human-centric environments \cite{atar2025humanoidshospitalstechnicalstudy}, which require interacting with tools designed for human hands.
+While manipulation of rigid objects has progressed significantly \cite{qi2025simplecomplexskillscase, wang2024lessonslearningspinpens}, \textbf{articulated tools} with internal kinematics, such as scissors or pliers, remain fundamentally challenging.
+Their joint-dependent dynamics and contact constraints demand precise coordination beyond standard rigid-object control.
+This challenge is especially critical for humanoid robots \cite{6630792, Liu_2024}, which, with their dexterous multi-fingered hands, are expected to use tools and operate in environments built for people \cite{werby2025articulatedobjectestimationwild, 10204320}.
+Advancing dexterous in-hand manipulation of articulated tools is therefore a key step toward scalable real-world deployment and practical humanoid capability \cite{ASFOUR200854}.